Douthat State Park – “Tonic for the Mind, Body and Spirit”

 Drying the dishes after dinner in St. Mary’s Wilderness Area, George Washington National Forest.

 CONCLUSION: Overall, this tent simply works.
-It has survived rough, canoe trips in Ontario, the scorching heat of Virginia summers and snow in West Virginia.
+It has survived rough, canoe trips in Ontario, the scorching heat of Virginia summers and the freezing snow of West Virginia.
 It does what a tent is suppose to do – allow you to spend as much time outdoors without worrying about your gear.
 It provides me with reliable shelter and a place to sleep so that I can focus my energy elsewhere.
 It is light, sturdy, rainproof, and easy to assemble.
-Over the past four years, the limelight 3p has undergone some updates but until this one fails me, I’ll be tripping with it for years to come.
+Over the past 11 years, the limelight 3P has undergone some updates but until this one fails me, I’ll be tripping with it for years to come.

 Return to Switzer Lake – George Washington National Forest, VA